russellschmidt/rs-blog-3/src/pages/blog/2018-05-10-market-segmentation/index.md

 4. Promotion

 ## Market Segmentation
 We want to divide our customers into distinct groups based on shared characteristics - take a heterogenous market and divide it into homogenous populations.
-This helps us serve these populations better and
+This helps us serve these populations better.